soumojit-dev/Python/README.md

 - Checks whether a given string is a Palindrome or not
 17. swap_using_2_var.py
 - swaps two numbers without using third variable (Unique approach)
+18. create_list.py
+- Creates a list and prints the list elements (user input taken)

 🧠 Who This Is For
 - 💻 Students starting with Python from scratch